NBISweden/fungal-trans/README.md

 The workflow is divided into steps that you can run separately.
 Below are descriptions of these targets, their output and how to run them.

+## Description of filtering strategy

+**Both-mapped**

+Here reads are treated as 'mapped' only if both ends in a pair are mapped.
+This means that when mapping against host, only reads with both ends mapped are 'host' while reads with no or only 1 mapped end are 'non-host'.

+**One-mapped**

+Here reads are treated as mapped if at least one of the ends in a pair are mapped.
+This means that when mapping against host, reads with one or more ends mapped are 'host'.